I am coming to Alaska to do the Susitna 100/Little Su 50K. Where do I fly in to?

 During the Susitna 100 we make every effort to update the website with racers' progress, as reported from the remote checkpoints.
 Sometimes this is made difficult, or impossible, due to weather or loss of internet/cellular connection.

-If it is of overwhelming interest to them to know where you are at any time, either you, or they, should get a SPOT geotracker.
+If it is of overwhelming interest to them to know where you are at any time, they should get a SPOT geotracker.
 Get one now and you and your racer can become familiar with its operation before race day.
 Chances are, your racer spends quite a bit of time in the wilderness and can use this device year-round.

 Little Su 50K results are posted on the website as soon as possible after the completion of the race based on internet availability.